Protesters accused of planning to disrupt State Opening of Parliament arrested

 Editor

-Supporters of protest group Youth Demand have been arrested in central London after police accused them of planning to disrupt the State Opening of Parliament.
+Supporters of protest group Youth Demand have been arrested in central London after they announced plans to disrupt the State Opening of Parliament.

 The Metropolitan Police said 10 activists were arrested in Westminster on suspicion of conspiracy to cause public nuisance on Wednesday morning.